bitovi/academy/src/react/5-styling.md

 A CSS Module is a CSS file in which all class names and animation names are scoped locally by default.
 This prevents a common problem with importing css into components, name clashing.

-When you define syles for a specific component, you want to be able to use descriptive names without having to worry about he other class names in the app they might conflict with.
+When you define styles for a specific component, you want to be able to use descriptive names without having to worry about the other class names in the app they might conflict with.
 When you structure your css as a module, unique names are automatically generated solving the clashing issue.

 This is also compatible with Sass/Less making it a good option if you want to use a class based styling approach.